ViewComponent/view_component/docs/frequently-asked-questions.md

 ## Can I use ViewComponent with `X library`?

-Although we'd like to support more libraries, ViewComponent is currently only available for Rails.
+ViewComponent is currently only available for Rails.
+Read more: [compatibility section](./compatibility).
-More info in the [compatibility section](./compatibility).